-SECTION IV .- PROPERTY, RIGHTS, AND INTERESTS.
+SECTION IV.-PROPERTY, RIGHTS, AND INTERESTS.

-The question of private property, rights, and interests in an enemy country shall be settled according to the principles laid down in this Section and to the provisions of the Annex hereto.
+I. The question of private property, rights, and interests in an enemy country shall be settled according to the principles laid down in this Section and to the provisions of the Annex hereto.

-(a) The exceptional war measures and measures of transfer (defined in paragraph 3 of the Annex hereto) taken in the territory of the former Austrian Empire with respect to the property, rights, and interests of nationals of Allied or Associated Powers, including companies and associations in which they are interested, when liquidation has not been completed, shall be immediately discortinued or stayed and the property, rights, and interests concerned restored to their conners.
+(a) The exceptional war measures and measures of transfer (defined in paragraph 3 of the Annex hereto) taken in the territory of the former Kingdom of Hungary with respect to the property, rights, and interests of nationals of Allied or Associated Powers, including companies and associations in which they are interested, when liquidation has not been completed, shall be immediately discontinued or stayed, and the property, rights, and interests concerned restored to their owners.

-(b) Subject to any contrary stipulations which may be provided for in the present Treaty, the Allied and Associated Powers reserve the right to retain and liquidate all property, rights, and interests which belong at the date of the coming into force of the present Treaty to nationals of the former Austrian Empire, or companies controlled by them, and are within the territories. colonies, possessions, and protectorates of such Powers (including territories ceded to them by the present Treaty) or are under the control of those Powers.
+(b) Subject to any contrary stipulations which may be provided for in the present treaty, the Allied and Associated Powers reserve the right to retain and liquidate all property, rights, and interests which belong at the date of the coming into force of the present Treaty to nationals of the former Kingdom of Hungary, or companies controlled by them, and are within the territories, colonies, possessions and protectorates of such powers (including territories ceded to them by the present Treaty) or which are under the control of those Powers.

-The liquidation shall be carried out in accordance with the laws of the Allied or Associated State concerned, and the owner shall not be able to dispose or such property, rights, or interests nor to subject them to any charge without the consent of that State.
+The liquidation shall be carried out in accordance with the laws of the Allied or Associated State concerned, and the owner shall not be able to dispose of such property, rights, or interests nor to subject them to any charge without the consent of that State.